 This makes life extremely hard for a marketer.

 And it’s why content marketing has been such a big trend in the industry over the last 10 years.
 If we break down the current modern buyer’s journey, it looks like this:

 The buyer, let’s call him Mark, has expressed symptoms of a problem or opportunity.
 He doesn’t realise that he has a problem.
 He knows that something’s not quite right, but he’s not sure what that something is.
-He’s interested in researching possible solutions to his problem, but he’s not limited in the brands or products that he might be open to.
+He’s interested in researching possible solutions to his problem, but he’s not limited to the brands or products that he might be open to.
 Customers like Mark are researching online and visiting social media pages.

 Mark has defined the problem or opportunity and now he needs to solve it.
 This type of buyer is still early in their journey and not too confined in their decisions.
 They’re also using search, social and paid ads to learn more about the companies, but their queries will likely reflect their existing research, such as asking questions about products and brands.

 Mark has decided on the solution or strategy that solves his pain point and is ready to make a purchase decision.
 He’s narrowed down his possibilities to just a brand or two.
-His searches reflect his final decision making, and often these last searches include keywords comparing one brand to another.
+His searches reflect his final decision-making, and often these last searches include keywords comparing one brand to another.
 Customers might be meeting with sales people or emailing back and forth.

 (Otherwise known as the post purchase or promotion stage).
 Mark is happy with his purchase decision but would like to learn more about how to use the product or service to its fullest.
 Mark becomes an advocate of the brand through word of mouth.
 This is when the brand needs to focus on turning this first-time customer into a returning one.
 Companies might continue to contact the customer to see how well the product or service is working for them to help them troubleshoot any struggles.
 Customer searches might focus on answers to common questions or learning how to maximise usage of the product.